LNAT Section B-10 Top Tips to smash Section B of the LNAT

 To create a stronger argument assume someone is countering what you have said – Create a Counter argument and counter- counter argument – In this paragraph, you summarize the counter argument After you’ve outlined the counter argument, you’ll need to come up with a counter counter to refute the counter argument and restate your stance.
 It’s critical that you do so.

-Conclusion – Summarize your overall position and main reasons in this section.
+Conclusion – Summarise your overall position and main reasons in this section.
 You might also want to add a snappy concluding statement, such as what your conclusion means, or how your conclusion might improve things in the future.

-LNAT Section B examples
+LNAT Section B questions

 3. Give your writing Clarity – less clutter, more flow!